Prioritizing Data Center Security

 – Digital Reality

-The requirements should be reviewed to understand how they will ensure and impact data centre safety.
-Many industries demand unique security standards involving a formal third-party auditing process to demonstrate compliance.
-Alhough complying with standards and requirements with all their details and steps appears daunting, these established best practices do shape a security response that can protect you from potential harm, downtime and data loss.
+Requirements should be reviewed to understand how they will ensure and impact data center safety.
+Many industries demand unique security standards, involving a formal third-party auditing process to demonstrate compliance.
+Though complying with standards and requirements with all their details and steps appears daunting, these established best practices do shape a security response that can protect you from potential harm, downtime and data loss.

 Recently one of our internal tools showed user readable data still resided on the disk platters even after completing an OEM documented procedure for zeroing out storage media.
 In response, we developed our own additional processes to ensure that data is being destroyed correctly.
 We not only follow NIST procedures, we also verify results.